 Starting a Teaching Job Mid-Year

-For teachers, starting in a new class in January requires a unique kind of pre-planning.
-You’re stepping in mid-year (for any number of reasons, some of which you may not find out until after your in the job) and you have completely different challenges to face than a teacher starting in August or September.
-Here are a few classroom management tips to help you make a smooth transition into your new classroom:
+For teachers, starting a teaching job in mid-year requires a unique kind of pre-planning.
+You’re stepping in mid-year and you have completely different challenges to face than a teacher starting in August or September.
+Here are a few classroom management tips to help you make a smooth transition into your new classroom.

 Learn your students names- immediately.